2.2.1 Requirements for New International Students: Policy

 2. Initial Registration

+An incoming international student for whom Bechtel has created an I-20 or DS-2019 will have an enrollment hold until the student arrives on the Stanford campus.
 In order to have the enrollment hold released, the new international student must go in person to the Bechtel International Center to verify physical presence at Stanford.
 The student must also:

-• attend a “Maintaining Your Legal Status” workshop offered by the Bechtel International Center (normally during Orientation Week),
+- attend a “Maintaining Your Legal Status” workshop offered by the Bechtel International Center (normally during Orientation Week),

 Upon completing these requirements, Bechtel International Center staff will release the enrollment hold in PeopleSoft Student Administration, and the new student will be able to register for classes.

-Based on performance on English language tests, the Graduate Admissions Office will notify some newly admitted international students of a requirement to complete either the English Placement Test or the intensive English language program as a condition of admission.
+Based on performance on the Test of English as a Foreign Language (TOEFL), Graduate Admissions will notify some newly admitted international students of a requirement to complete the English Placement Test as a condition of admission.

-If planning to enroll in any Summer Session courses, international students must provide evidence of adequate financial support for the summer (including the payment of Summer quarter tuition), in addition to that required for the academic year.
+Incoming international students should indicate their desire to enroll in Summer Session courses on their request for an I-20 form before the start of their graduate degree program at Stanford and complete the corresponding program application.
+Incoming international students planning to enroll in any Summer Session courses must provide evidence of adequate financial support for the summer (including the payment of Summer quarter tuition), in addition to that required for the academic year.

 NOTE: Language requirements for international graduate students who are appointed to teaching assistantship positions during their graduate program at Stanford are in addition to those described here for incoming students (see GAP 7.3 Assistantships).